janoleko/LaMa/README.md

   - `tpm_hsmm()` for calculating the transition matrix of an HSMM-approximating HMM, and
-  - `tpm_phsmm()` for calculating transition matrices of a periodic-HSMM-approximating HMM.
+  - `tpm_phsmm()` for calculating transition matrices of a periodic-HSMM-approximating HMM,

-- The `stationary()` family to compute stationary and periodically stationary distributions.
+- the `stationary` family to compute stationary and periodically stationary distributions,

+- functions of the `stateprobs` family for local decoding and of the `viterbi` family for global decoding,

-- `trigBasisExp()` for efficient computation of a trigonometric basis expansion.
+- and `trigBasisExp()` for efficient computation of a trigonometric basis expansion.

 Further functionalities will be added as needed.
 Have fun!